 PIP pays for the following types of damages arising from bus accident injuries:

 - If a victim receives treatment within 14 days of the motor vehicle accident, PIP will reimburse that individual for 80% of all necessary, reasonable, and related medical expenses for treatment of an emergency medical condition

 - If an injury that a victim sustains is not considered an “emergency condition,” the victim may be limited to only $2,500 in coverage.
 If a victim is not treated within the 14 day period, PIP will not cover medical expenses.

 - PIP offers coverage from transportation costs for reasonably medically necessary medical treatment.

 - PIP will reimburse an individual for 60% of lost earning capacity or 60% of lost income.

 - PIP insurance will provide payment of a $5,000 death benefit.

 Aside from the $5,000 death benefit, the remaining PIP benefits are limited to $10,000 per person.
 The State of Florida requires that all private buses and school buses carry PIP insurance.

 It is easy for victims of bus accident injuries to feel like they are pulled in a million different directions following the crash whether it be staying current with medical bills, talking to insurance claims adjustors, or deciding how to go about recovering damages.
 It is important that victims focus on healing, but it is also important that parties who were at fault are held responsible for their actions.

-If you or a loved one were injured in a bus accident, call the Law Offices of Prosper Shaked to discuss your options.
+If you or a loved one were injured in a bus accident, call Prosper Shaked Accident Injury Attorneys PA to discuss your options.
 Prosper Shaked will fight tirelessly for your legal rights so that you receive compensation for your injuries.
 For a free and confidential consultation, call (305) 694-2676 and let us assist you in pursuing your claims.